stephenjsnow/Portfolio/index.md

 ## About
-I am an undergraduate student at [Dalhousie University](https://www.dal.ca/) in Halifax, NS and I will be graduating in May 2021, with a BSc in Psychology and minor in Health Studies.
 Under the direction of Dr. Tim Bardouille, I have spent time volunteering in Dalhousie's [Biosignal Lab](https://www.dal.ca/sites/biosignal-lab.html), which uses advanced imaging technologies to non-invasively study activity in the brain.
 My research interests lie primarily in the areas of neuroimaging techniques, neurological trauma and public health.
 Below are some samples of python code I have written for the analysis and visualization of these interests.
 Thanks for visiting!

 ## Sample Code